-The Canterbury earthquakes have provided a new emphasis to the project, and highlighted the vulnerability of the region's bulk water supply and the need to procure alternative supplies of water until such time as the supply of bulk water can be resumed (up to 55 days in Wellington post event).
+The Canterbury earthquakes have provided a new emphasis to the project, and highlighted the vulnerability of the region's bulk water supply and the need to procure alternative supplies of water until such time as the supply of bulk water can be resumed (up to 55 days in Wellington after an event).
 The project team commissioned consultants to carry out a study to identify and report on the risks and options available to each city to supply water to their communities.
-The draft report presented to the project team at a meeting held on 25 November 2010 identified the risks and options available with recommendations for further investigation for the respective cities.
+The draft report presented to the project team at a meeting held in November 2010 identified the risks and options available with recommendations for further investigation for the respective cities.
 Wellington and Porirua are most at risk with the longest bulk water supply outage and few options for 'in catchment' alternative supplies, other than storage and transportation of tankered water.
 Hutt and Upper Hutt communities will have the supply of bulk water restored earlier and have artesian and surface water supply options available.
-A further meeting of the project team is planned in early 2011 to endorse the recommendations and approve funding for further investigations.
+A further meeting of the project team is planned in 2011 to endorse the recommendations and prioritise funding for further investigations.
+Reports will be forwarded to the client councils outlining the recommendations and additional funding requirements for inclusion in the 2012/13 draft Annual Plans.
+The report will be updated as further recommendations following the Christchurch earthquake are identified.